AndreasHeger/gat/doc/tutorialGenomicAnnotation.rst

 computed as the ratio of :term:`observed` over :term:`expected`.
 The column :term:`l2fold` is the log2 of this ratio.

-The column :term:`pvalue` gives the empirical P-Value, i.e. in what proportion of samples was a higher enrichment or lower depletion found than the one that was observed.
+The column :term:`pvalue` gives the empirical :term:`p-value`, i.e. in what proportion of samples was a higher enrichment or lower depletion found than the one that was observed.

-The column :term:`qvalue` lists a multiple testing corrected p-value.
+The column :term:`qvalue` lists a multiple testing corrected :term:`p-value`.
 Setting a qvalue threshold and accepting only those comparisons with a qvalue below that threshold corresponds to controlling the false discovery rate at that particular level.